Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 However, my favorite way to make homemade dog treats seasonal, is to simply change their shapes.

 Get some holiday cookie cutters, in the shapes of stars, Christmas trees or angels.
-Then you can keep the holiday spirit for you, and the homemade dog treats your pup loves for him.
+In keeping with the holiday spirit you can even decorate the cookies with colorful doggy snacks.

 Best Homemade Dog Treats

-The best homemade dog treats are healthy, simple and taste great.
+The best homemade dog treats are healthy, simple to make and taste great.

-Just as people’s tastes differ, dogs’ tastes vary too.
+Just like people’s tastes differ, dogs’ tastes vary too.

-So why not try out a few different homemade recipes and let your Labrador decide which he thinks are the best.
+So why not try out a few different easy homemade dog treats and let your pet decide which he likes best.